 The AIM (Aeronautical Information Manual) does include a fairly good discussion of radio procedures, but even it cannot elaborate on every single situation that might occur.
 Nevertheless, study it and learn what it does offer.
-For a more detailed study of radio communications, consider getting Gold Seal's Squawk VFR audio course.
-It is available on audio CD and as an "app" for the iPhone or iPad.
-Search for "Gold Seal" in the Apple Appstore.

 Prior to Takeoff

 Non-Towered Fields - Each non-towered airport will have a specific radio frequency assigned.
 This is the Common Traffic Advisory Frequency or CTAF.
 It is shown on Sectional Charts and in the A/FD.
 You must know what this frequency is.
 On this frequency you state your intentions so that other pilots know what you are doing.
 It's a simple issue of safety.